herrevilkitten/holiday-in-ten-towns/Session_0.md

 * "Stefic" -- Torga's bodyguard
 * Mishan -- Priest of Amaunator in the House of the Morninglord
 * Scramsax -- proprietor of the Northerner
+* Lin Trollsbane -- shield dwarf that told the party about the murders

 ## Session
 * Torga is taking the party through the mountain pass.
 She warns them about the [Ice Maiden](Characters.md#Auril)